-The Brent oil price is trading in a range of $50-55, which if broken to the downside could lead to a sharp decline to the $40-45 range.
-Base metal prices are in a bull trend confirmed by copper’s increase above key resistance at $5500 per ton.
+The Brent oil price has broken above key resistance at $50 and likely to remain in a trading range of $50-60 over the foreseeable future.
+Base metal prices are in a bull trend confirmed by copper’s increase above key resistance at $6000 per ton.

 Gold has developed an inverse “head and shoulders” pattern, which indicates further upward momentum and a test of the $1400 target level.

-A break above 54,200 on the JSE All Share index would project an upward move to 60,000 marking a new high for the JSE.
+The break above 54,200 on the JSE All Share index projects an upward move to 60,000 marking a new high for the JSE.